Pornhub's newest videos can work with teledildonics

 Q: Does each video get programmed to work with connected sex toys?
 Or do videos automatically work?

 Price: Videos have been specially programmed to work with connected sex toys.
-We have a data layer overlaid on the video that sends synchronized pulses that mimic tactile sensations from the vagina, ass and mouth that are transmitted to a user's synced wireless interactive sex toy.
+We have a data layer overlaid on the video that sends synchronized pulses that mimic tactile sensations from [the body] that are transmitted to a user's synced wireless interactive sex toy.
 Hand motions would also be replicated.

 How do videos end up syncing with the toys?
 Is it via video or sound, or is it specifically programmed for each piece of content?